 Remove the pan from heat and let the oil cool down completely.

-Boiling the oil is important to get rid of any moisture in it and also to mellow down the pungent mustard flavor.
+Boiling the oil is important to remove any moisture in it and mellow down the pungent mustard flavor.

 Tie a piece of muslin cloth around the mouth of the jar and keep it in the strong sun for 3-4 days.

-Covering the jar using a cloth will make sure any moisture in the pickle evaporates and the pickle doesn’t get spoiled when stored for a long time.
+Covering the jar using a cloth will ensure moisture in the pickle evaporates and the pickle doesn’t get spoiled when stored for a long time.

 Note – Move the jar to a shaded area at night and bring it back to the sun in the morning.